vantmet/vantmet.github.io/_drafts/VCP_Foundation_Objective_1.1:_Identify_vSphere_Architecture_and_Solutions.md

 #### NVIDIA GRID Support

+Gives the ability for Horizon View to use hardware GPUs for guest VMs.
+This means that VDI sessions can benefit from full GPU acceleration for graphics intense workloads.
+This is either access to the GPU in a time-sliced fashion similar to how ESX grants access to the Host CPU, or in a direct 1 VM to 1 GPU fashion for direct GPU access that bypasses the hypervisor.

 #### vCenter Server Architecture Changes

+As well as having the option of Windows install or Appliance install, the vCenter Appliance in vSphere 6 brings with it two different architectures.
+The first embedded runs a single machine with all services.
+The second - External - runs the PSC and vCenter rolls on separate machines.
+This allows for more flexibility and scalability.
+This also makes it easier to upgrade where there are other services using the PSC such as NSX or Horizon.

 #### Enhanced Linked Mode

+Linked mode is now automatic if two vCenter servers are connected to the same PSC.
+This makes set up and maintenance much easier.

 #### vSphere vMotion

+vMotion between data centres is now possible, so long as the connection supports a RTT (Round Trip Time) of 150ms or less, vMotion between different vCenters is also available.
+This also allows a path to upgrade seamlessly from Windows based vCenter to the Appliance.

 #### Multi site Content Library

+The content library keeps a synchronised library of ISOs, updates and Templates making automated deployment much easier, and critically, centrally managed.

 #### Virtual Volumes

+Virtual volumes or vVols, allow fine grained control of the storage underlying VMs.
+They allow the use of per VM storage and make snapshotting and other management tasks easier.
+They also allow the underlying storage to advertise capabilities which vCenter can then take advantage of.
+This is done through the vSphere API for Storage.

 ### Determine appropriate vSphere edition based on customer requirements